-This is why marketers are always on the lookout for ways of communication that can grab the attention of customers.
-In short, they want your selective attention and not the casual attention which you will not remember afterwards.
+This is why marketers are always on the lookout for ways of communication that can grab the selective attention of customers.
+In short, they want your selective attention and not casual attention which you will not remember afterward.

 Today, due to a heavy dose of consumer marketing, we are shown at least a 1000 ads a day.
-I for one, hardly watch all of them, let alone remembering them.
+I for one, hardly watch all of them, let alone remember them.
 So what happens with the average consumer?
-He ignores most of these ads and only remembers those ads which catches his attention.
-Thus, if a normal ad was made, which did not catch the consumers attention, then all the money spent on making and distributing the ad is a waste.
+He ignores most of these ads and only remembers those ads which catch his selective attention.
+Thus, if a normal ad was made, which did not catch the consumer’s attention, then all the money spent on making and distributing the ad is a waste.
 Furthermore, if the ad involves a brand ambassador, then the cost of the ad will also be huge.
 So the ad has to be exceptional and it has to demand selective attention.

 So how do you incorporate the values of Selective attention in your marketing communications?
-How do you ensure that your marketing vehicles receive the attention they deserve?
-Here are a few pointers for the same.
+How do you ensure that your marketing vehicles receive the selective attention they deserve?
+Here are a few pointers for selective attention.

 1) What does the customer need NOW? –